Old Scatness

 Old Scatness is an archeological site on Scat Ness, near the village of Scatness, in the parish of Dunrossness in the south end of Mainland, Shetland, Scotland, near Sumburgh Airport.
 It consists of medieval, Viking, Pictish, and Iron Age remains and has been a settlement for thousands of years, each new generation adding buildings, and levelling off old ones.
 Among the discoveries is an Iron Age broch, the Ness of Burgi fort.

 Discovery and excavation

-The site was first unearthed during construction work for airport improvements in the late 1970s.
-An arc of the broch wall was exposed in one side of a green mound during the building of the perimeter road at the airport at Sumburgh Head.
-Since 1995, University of Bradford staff and students, professional archaeologists and local volunteers have been excavating the site and cataloging the finds.
+The site was first identified during improvements to nearby Sumburgh Airport in the late 1970s, when construction of the airport perimeter road exposed part of the broch wall in a grassy mound.
+The structure that emerged had likely been built more than 2,000 years earlier during the Iron Age.

+Archaeological excavations began in 1995, led by the University of Bradford and supported by professional archaeologists, students and local volunteers.
 Excavations have uncovered a multi-period settlement with broch, wheelhouses and later dwellings.
+Gradually, the team has been revealing the full extent of the multi period settlement and cataloguing the finds.

 The site is managed by the Shetland Amenity Trust.
 In the summer, costumed guides provide tours of the site and the replica Iron Age and Pictish buildings.
 The visitor centre also includes exhibits, and there are demonstrations of ancient crafts.